Super-Extreme DUI Doesn't Really Exist

 That being said, it is possible for a super-extreme DUI to become a felony due to reasons that have nothing to with the result of blood or breath test.
 However, those are the same factors that could make any DUI into a felony (Aggravated DUI).

-In 2007, the Arizona legislature passed the legislation and it was signed into law the same year.
+The Arizona legislature passed the legislation in 2007 and it was signed into law the same year.